dpwiese/.pandoc/README.md

 The recommended method for calling Pandoc is via Make.
 The `./sample` directory contains an example document and makefile.

+Note that the makefile rules *do not* capture all of the dependencies of the output.
+For example the filters or tex headers.
+In the sample makefile provided, it does include `defaults.yaml` and `metadata.yaml` as prerequesites, but often, given this is not all of the dependencies, this might not make sense.

+If strict control over all of the inputs that may affect the compiled document is desired, it is probably best to include and track all dependencies along with the document source.

 ## Installing

 To get started, clone this repository into Pandoc's default user data directory, or anywhere else as specified with `--data-dir`.